BetExChange/Client/README.md

 #### Requirements:
 - When the seller clicks on an offer at the market state section, a new "Add position" form should be displayed with the fields pre-completed (based on the selected offer).
+- Upon submission, the user should receive the appropriate notification.
-- Upon submission the sale should be completed.
+- Upon submission, the corresponding offer's status should be updated.

 ### Edge Cases:
 - If the offer is no longer available by the time the seller attempts to accept it, display an error message.